Updated Jan. 22, 2021, at 1:50 p.m. CT

 Fraudsters can make it appear as if they’re calling from a Dupaco phone number through a tactic called spoofing.

 “You can’t trust your caller ID.
-It’s very easy to fake,” said Dupaco’s Jim Bemboom, card services manager.
+It’s very easy to fake,” said Dupaco’s Jim Bemboom, assistant vice president, card services.

 The fraudsters identify themselves as Dupaco employees and say they’re calling to discuss potential fraud on your debit or credit card.
 In a ruse to “help” you, they ask for personal account information, which might include your debit card PIN, Dupaco security password and more.

-“A lot of times, they say your online banking is compromised, too, so they try to get you to share your online banking password,” said Dupaco’s Tara Ernst, fraud services representative.
+“A lot of times, they say your online banking is compromised, too, so they try to get you to share your online banking password,” Bemboom said.
 “They make it look like they’re verifying your recent card transactions because they logged into your account with your password.”

 Fraudsters have even gone as far as setting up travel notices so that members’ cards would continue to work out of state.